olle/query-response-spring-amqp/examples/singleresponse/README.md

 Query/Response responses, fail to recover after a loss of connection with the RabbitMQ broker.

+## Prerequisites

+To building the Query/Response library Java 11 or higher and Maven is required, and to run and try out the scenario `make` and Docker is used.

 ## Steps to reproduce

 To run this scenario ensure the following: